Rest in Piss Charlie Kirk

 The dialectic is a merciless process.
 A force, once unleashed, inevitably calls forth its opposite.
 Kirk and his ilk championed a society saturated with the instruments of death, arguing that an armed citizenry was the ultimate check on state power.
 What they cultivated was not a bulwark against government overreach, but a paranoid, atomized society where violence becomes the first resort for settling disputes, both personal and political.
 They sowed the wind of violent rhetoric and paranoid fantasies, and in Utah, the whirlwind was reaped.
 His death serves as an example of what the anarchists once called propaganda of the deed, an act of violence intended to inspire others to action.

-“We have to be viscous, just like they are.
+“We have to be vicious, just like they are.
 It’s the only thing they understand.”

-This quote from his Twitter post the day before his assassination was a call to action, an act that was turned back on its most vocal proponent.
-In a way his death was his own praxis, the unity of theory and practice, in its most brutal and direct form.
-His ideology of unrestrained viscousness became the force that destroyed him.
+This quote from his Twitter account the day before his assassination was a call to action.
+Kirk was telling those he had made a career out of manipulating that it was time to engage in violent acts against their perceived enemies.
+And in an ironic twist of fate the first act of violence was turned back on its most vocal proponent.
+In a way his death was his own kind of praxis, the unity of theory and practice, in its most brutal and direct form.
+His ideology of unrestrained viciousness became the force that destroyed him.

 Now, the forces of fascist reaction, led by figures like Donald Trump, will attempt to transform this dead pundit into a martyr.
 They will seek to make Charlie Kirk the Horst Wessel of a burgeoning American fascist movement, using his death to justify greater repression, more surveillance, and the further arming of right-wing paramilitaries.
 The assassination of one man, however odious his views, will not advance the cause of liberation.
 Instead, his assassination will strengthen the hand of the state and provides the perfect pretext for fascism’s advance.
 Ultimately, this act of violence demonstrates the futility of individual terror.
-It is an expression of rage, not a strategy for power.
+It is a satisfying expression of rage, to be sure, but it is not a strategy for power.

+The christofascists that produced Kirk will simply find another to take his place, perhaps more polished, or more rabid, and with a smaller head.
 Removing a single easily replaceable ideologue, no matter how deserving, does nothing to alter the fundamental fascist trajectory of the American superstructure.
-The Christofascists that produced Charlie Kirk will simply produce another, perhaps more polished or more rabid, to take his place.
 Such acts are a politics of despair, a symptom of the absence of a mass, organized working-class movement.
 They allow the state to reinforce its monopoly on violence and portray all opposition to capitalism as criminal and terroristic, thereby isolating genuine revolutionaries from the masses whose support is essential.
 The proper response to the violence of capitalism is not the isolated violence of the assassin, but the organized, collective power of the mobilized working class.

-Our task is not to target individual personifications of economic categories but to abolish the categories themselves.
-This requires the patient work of education, agitation, and organization to build class consciousness.
+Our task is not to target individual personifications of economic categories but to abolish the categories of class society itself.
+Nor should our goal be a form of self-sabotage where we push for the disarmament of the people while Trump builds a fascist cage around us.
+No, this moment requires the patient work of education, agitation, and organization to build mobilized class consciousness.
 The worker must learn to see that their enemy is not a single loudmouthed pundit, but the entire system of wage labor and private property.
 So, let the liberals perform their empty rituals of mourning and let the fascists attempt to construct their martyr.
-We understand that Kirk’s death is merely another crack appearing in the facade of a dying social order.
-The way forward lies in disciplined collective struggle.
+We understand that Kirk’s death was as meaningless as his life and that this incident is merely another crack appearing in the facade of a dying social order.